 Sick Leave Policies and Pay

-- Payment: Accrued sick leave is generally paid at the employee's regular rate.
+- Pay: Sick leave is typically paid at the employee's regular rate of pay.

 Parental Leave